duartesalvadorubio/automatic_henhouse/README.md

 I integrated the parts into the automation box using a 3D printed panel part, connecting each button to an input terminal of the Arduino.

 In this case, the input buttons should be connected by a pull-up resistor (or pull-down, depending on how you prefer to make the assembly), avoiding that the Arduino terminals can be in a high impedance state while the button is not actuated.
-In the assembly diagram you can see how these pins are mounted.
+In the [wiring diagram](images/automatic_henhouse_schematic.pdf) you can see how these pins are mounted.

 In my case, to simplify the assembly, I used directly the Arduino's internal pull-up resistors, whose configuration can be done in a simple way by initializing the input terminal as `pinMode(buttonPin, INPUT_PULLUP);`.